General Enquiries:office@whlaw.com.au

 Felix is based in our West Perth office.

-When not at work, Anthea enjoys water sports and exercise.
+When not at work, Anthea enjoys water sports, running, cycling and travelling.

 Williams + Hughes are delighted to announce that Anthea Shaw has joined our commercial team in our Geraldton office.